-Welcome to Indus Pacific Law
+Welcome to Indus Pacific Law Office,

-The founder and owner of Indus Pacific Law Office has more than fifteen years of experience working as an attorney overseas and in California.
+The founder and owner of Indus Pacific Law Office, Law Corporation has more than fifteen years of experience working as an attorney overseas and in California.
 After admission to the State Bar of California in 2017, he worked with different organizations and law offices on a range of cases including Immigration, Criminal and Family Law.
 Sajjad Hussain, Esq. is admitted to the Ninth Circuit Court of Appeals, Central District of California and Southern District of California.
 He has experience representing clients before the state and federal courts, USCIS, the Board of Immigration Appeals and the Court of Appeals.

 Have One Of Our Attorneys Contact You